Gauge fields induced by curved spacetime: Topology, fractality, flat bands, and quantum geometry

-This phase diagram shows a remarkable self-similarity property\cite{hatsuda_hofstadters_2016,ikeda_hofstadters_2018}: It is invariant under the action of the duality transformation $p/q\to q/p,E\to\widetilde E$, with $\widetilde E$ given by some unknown function and with $p/q$ defined modulo 1 (or equivalently $\omega=2\pi p/q$ defined modulo $2\pi$).
-This property has been related to the notion of modular double\cite{faddeev_modular_2014} and, by extension, to the Langlands duality of quantum groups\cite{ikeda_hofstadters_2018}.
-In the Harper-Hofstadter model, the two branches of the duality transformation $p/q\to q/p$ correspond to two opposite limits, obtained by considering the periodic potential as a perturbation on the Landau levels, or by considering the gauge field as a perturbation on the tight-binding model describing particles trapped in a periodic potential, as already noted in Ref.~\onlinecite{thouless_quantized_1982}.
-In the Aubry-André model and in the curved spacetime model in \cref{eq:G}, this duality transformation corresponds to switching the wavelength $\omega\to(2\pi)^2/\omega$ of the periodic scalar field and of the periodic spacetime metric, respectively.
-The spectrum is given by the roots of the characteristic polynomial expressed by the Chambers relation\cite{chambers_linear-network_1965}
+This phase diagram shows a remarkable self-similarity property~\cite{hatsuda_hofstadters_2016,ikeda_hofstadters_2018}: It is invariant under the action of the duality transformation $p/q\to q/p,E\to\widetilde E$, with $\widetilde E$ given by some unknown function and with $p/q$ defined modulo 1 (or equivalently $\omega=2\pi p/q$ defined modulo $2\pi$).
+This property has been related to the notion of modular double~\cite{faddeev_modular_2014,hatsuda_hofstadters_2016}, to the Langlands duality of quantum groups~\cite{ikeda_hofstadters_2018} and, by extension, to the $S$-duality~\cite{hatsuda_hofstadters_2016,ikeda_hofstadters_2018} (which generalized the symmetry under interchange of electric and magnetic fields in electromagnetism).
+In the Harper-Hofstadter model, the two branches of the $S$-duality transformation $p/q\to q/p$ correspond to two opposite limits, obtained by considering the periodic potential as a perturbation on the Landau levels, or by considering the gauge field as a perturbation on the tight-binding model describing particles trapped in a periodic potential, as already noted in Ref.~\cite{thouless_quantized_1982}.
+These two limits are obtained by exchanging the role of the electric field (periodic potential) and of the magnetic field (gauge field).
+In the Aubry-André model and in the curved spacetime model in \cref{eq:G}, this duality transformation corresponds to switching the spatial frequency $\omega\to(2\pi)^2/\omega$ (modulo $2\pi$) of the periodic scalar field and of the periodic spacetime metric, respectively.
+In the curved spacetime model, this $S$-duality transformation corresponds to switching the spatial frequency $\omega\to(2\pi)^2/\omega$ (modulo $2\pi$) of the curved spacetime metric.
+Hence, the triality we unveiled here allows one to extend the notion of $S$-duality and Langlands duality to the duality between different periodic spacetimes, specifically, between spacetime curvatures with different spatial frequencies.
+In particular, let us consider a simple example.
+At small spatial frequencies (long wavelengths), in the limit $\omega=2\pi/q$ obtained by taking $p=1$ and large $q$, where the metric can be approximated as in \cref{eq:metriclimit}, the duality transformation yields $2\pi/q\to0$ (modulo $2\pi$).
+In this case, the dual spacetime becomes the flat spacetime with $\omega=0$: This implies the existence of an $S$-duality (and Langlands duality) between spacetimes with periodic curvatures and flat spacetimes.
+The energy spectrum of the Hamiltonian is given by the roots of the characteristic polynomial expressed by the Chambers relation~\cite{chambers_linear-network_1965}